Nikhil-Johnson/SOSv1.1/README.md

 The SOS Emergency App is a mobile safety application designed for rapid response during emergencies.
 Users can trigger SOS alerts discreetly via a calculator interface (911) or by shaking the device.
 Once activated, the app automatically:

-Sends SMS alerts with current location and photo links
+Sends SMS alerts with current location

 Initiates a call to a primary emergency contact

-Records audio continuously

-Captures photos every 5 minutes until manually stopped
+Changes the UI upon triggering SOS

 This app ensures fast, reliable personal safety and prompt emergency communication.